HOPLAB-LBP/hoplab-wiki/docs/research/behaviour/participants.md

 Please record participant presence ("show-ups") and assign credits or pay participants promptly (preferably the same day and always within 1 week).
 To do so, you will need to collect the student's EMS code.

+!!!tip
-**NOTE**: The [Sona Mobile app](https://play.google.com/store/apps/details?id=com.sona_systems.mobile&hl=en_IE&pli=1) can be used for quick credit granting by scanning the QR code in the reminder email to the participants.
+    The [Sona Mobile app](https://play.google.com/store/apps/details?id=com.sona_systems.mobile&hl=en_IE&pli=1) can be used for quick credit granting by scanning the QR code in the reminder email to the participants.

 ### No shows